Defense Base Act Lawyers

 Death benefits are paid at the rate of one-half of the employee’s average weekly earnings to a surviving spouse or one child, or two-thirds of average weekly earnings for two or more eligible survivors up to the current maximum rate of per week.
 The Defense Base Act also incorporates the Longshore Act’s provision for payment of reasonable funeral expenses up to $3,000.00.

-Permanent total disability and death benefits may be payable for life, and are subject to annual cost of living adjustments.
+Permanent total disability and death benefits may be payable for life and are subject to the annual cost of living adjustments.

 An injured employee is also entitled to medical treatment by a physician of his or her choice, as the injury may require.

 It’s important to follow the DBA claim process step-by-step to avoid mistakes that could delay your benefits or lead to a complete denial of your benefits.